Quantumke/properties-of--material-design/README.md

 ###  Animation is choreographed on a shared stage

 All action takes place in a single environment.
 Objects are presented to the user without breaking the continuity of experience even as they transform and reorganize.
+###  Motion provides meaning

+Motion is meaningful and appropriate, serving to focus attention and maintain continuity.
+Feedback is subtle yet clear.
+Transitions are efficient yet coherent.